l7mp/stunner-auth-service/README.md

 The request parameters defined for the TURN REST API (namely, `username` and `ttl`) can be used for this API too.
-In addition, the parameter `iceTransportPolicy=relay` will force clients to skip generating host and server-reflexive ICE candidates (which will not work with STUNner anyway) and use TURN for connecting unconditionally.
+In addition, the parameter `iceTransportPolicy=relay` will force clients to skip generating host and server-reflexive ICE candidates and use TURN for connecting unconditionally.
 This will make client connections much faster.

 ## API